Personal Capital Budgeting and Investment Analysis Review

-The personal finance suite offers two separate services.
-The Free Financial Tools work like a budgeting application, allowing you to track and manage your money in one place.
-For investors, Personal Capital comes with tracking and monitoring tools, investment advice, and access to a team of financial advisors.
+Personal Capital offers two separate services.
+The free financial tools allow you to track and manage your money in one place and for investors, Personal Capital comes with tracking and monitoring tools, investment advice, and access to a team of financial advisors.
+Customers have access to both types of service.

 - No account fees